guilhemmarchand/trackme/docs/userguide.rst

 Unified update interface
 ========================

-**For each concept, a unified update screen is available by clicking on the modify button when looking at a specific entity:**
+**For each type of tracking, a unified update screen is available by clicking on the modify button when looking at a specific entity:**

 .. image:: img/first_steps/img023.png
    :alt: img/first_steps/img023